huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 * `priority` - (Optional, Int) Specifies the weight of the node pool.
   A node pool with a higher weight has a higher priority during scaling.

+* `pod_security_groups` - (Optional, List, ForceNew) Specifies the list of security group IDs for the pod.
+  Only supported in CCE Turbo clusters of v1.19 and above.
+Changing this parameter will create a new resource.

 * `labels` - (Optional, Map) Specifies the tags of a Kubernetes node, key/value pair format.

 * `tags` - (Optional, Map) Specifies the tags of a VM node, key/value pair format.